Clarifai/old-docs/api-guide/predict/prediction-parameters.md

 post_model_outputs_response = stub.PostModelOutputs(
     service_pb2.PostModelOutputsRequest(
-        model_id="aaa03c23b3724a16a56b629203edc62c",  # This is model ID of the clarifai/main General model. version_id="aa7f35c01e0642fda5cf400f543e7c40",  # This is optional.
+        user_app_id=userDataObject,  # The userDataObject is created in the overview and is required when using a PAT model_id="aaa03c23b3724a16a56b629203edc62c",  # This is model ID of the clarifai/main General model. version_id="aa7f35c01e0642fda5cf400f543e7c40",  # This is optional.
 Defaults to the latest model version. inputs=[